-See you May 31!!!
+See you May 30!!!

 You!
 And your friends!
 And your kids!
 And your loved ones!
 The walk is open to everyone, whether you want to walk or watch.
 Free to all.
 Zombies of all ages, types, sizes, shapes, and pieces welcome.

 The Memphis Zombie Massacre is a rain-or-shine walk.
 It’s a parade of sorts.
 An art event.
 A costume party.
 A scene from a horror movie (“Dude, this 3D is so realistic it’s like the zombies are RIGHT HERE.”).
 And most of all, it’s a celebration of all things undead.
-We’re in our 7th year of a creative and awesome horde of bloodied folks descending on downtown Memphis on a warm May day in search of brain food.
+We’re in our 8th year of a creative and awesome horde of bloodied folks descending on downtown Memphis on a warm May day in search of brain food.

 Want more details about the finer points of the walk?Keep scrollin’…

-Friday, May 31!
+Friday, May 30!
 We will begin collecting food and offering makeup (more on that later) around 3:30 p.m., and the walk will step off at 6:30 p.m. sharp.
 Depending on how fast you walk/shuffle/drag along, it may take about 30 minutes to an hour to walk the route proper.
 And if you’re interested in volunteering after the walk (and we hope you are!), we’ll have a cleanup crew walk the route again armed with sponges and suds to soak up some of the craziest messes.
 If you want to be part of the cleanup crew, send us a line at memphiszombies at gmail dot com.

 Like last year, we are staging and stepping off from Army-Navy Park, at the corner of South Second and G.E.
 Patterson.
-This is very close to the corner we’ve started from the last two years, but gives us a little more room to collect donations and more time to do your best zombie shuffle.
+This is very close to the corner we’ve started from in past years, but gives us a little more room to collect donations and more time to do your best zombie shuffle.
 See below for an updated route map!